top of page

 It wasn't until I worked on a film called Moonflower where I portrayed a sun baked half crazed pirate.
 Like many actors I did research for my role and was drawn into the world of The Golden Age of Piracy.
 The film was very successful and I enjoyed my role immensely.

-When it was over I found it difficult to dismiss my desire to play the role of a pirate.
-At the time I was working on a show and a cast mate informed me there was a new pirate ship docked in San Diego and they were in need of actors.
-I called the owner and coincidentally discovered the main actor and host of the show was from the film I had just finished.
+When the film wrapped I found it difficult to dismiss my desire to play the role of a pirate.
+At the time I was acting in play and a cast mate informed me there was a new pirate ship docked in San Diego and they were in need of actors.
+I called the owner and coincidentally discovered the host of the pirate show was from the film I had just finished.
 I was welcomed with open arms and came down to the show.

 bottom of page